nuxodin/dump.js/README.md

 inspect a object

 - handles cyclic references
-- recognizes and displays similar objects in table form.
+- recognises and displays similar objects in tabular form

 # Ussage